-In general, the small group tours depart every 2nd Sunday and Wednesday from May 11, 2014 until October 26, 2014, with no departure in July with a maximum of 16 people per trip.
+In general, the small group tours depart from April 29 , 2015 until October 18, 2015, with no departure in July with a maximum of 18 people per trip.

 Consider adding additional days to your trip with the services of a private guide and/or driver to see more of the country - your time on either side of your small group tour can be customized to suit your needs (and private guided tours can be added throughout your small group experience as desired).

 Meet your driver for a private airport transfer in Madrid.
 Please note drivers may or may not speak English, as their sole responsibility is to transfer clients from one location to another.